VaysiDevelopmentCenter/Osiris/README.md

 ### Beyond the Framework: A Superframe Ecosystem Named PhaseScape Awaits

-**PhaseScape** is a revolutionary approach by Vaysi Development Center to software development, offering a powerful alternative to traditional "Frameworks".
+**PhaseScape** is a revolutionary approach by Vaysi Development Center to software development, *-while it's not a software framework-* offering a powerful alternative to traditional "Frameworks".
 It leverages the elegance and efficiency of mathematics sequences, providing developers with a new dimension of flexibility, control, and expressiveness.

 ### What is a PhaseScape?